EPIDURAL AND SPINAL CONSENT & ESTIMATION OF FEES

 FEES

-- An invoice will be posted to your address after the procedure
+An invoice will be mailed to your address after the procedure.
+Overdue accounts may incur collection fees and be referred to credit agencies.

 In Hours (Monday to Friday, 0800 to 2000hrs)